-A: Scouter Reserve positions are for supportive adults who have no immediate, specific leadership role or direct contact with youth.
+A: Scouter Reserve positions are for supportive adults who have no immediate, specific leadership role.
 The Scouter Reserve (non-unit registrant position code 91) is designed for any adult who would like to be “on reserve” should a Scouting unit need some extra help.
 The College Scouter Reserve (code 92) is designed specifically for college students who are interested in filling that same role.
 Both require criminal background checks and Youth Protection Training.
 Those who would like to volunteer as a reserve for specific units can use codes 91U and 92U, respectively.

 Q: When a den chief goes camping with the den (and usually with the pack), can they count the nights camping towards the Camping merit badge?

 A: Yes, assuming the den chief performs some kind of den chief-related duties during the campout.
 Requirement 9a says, “Camp a total of at least 20 nights at designated Scouting activities or events.”
 This means the experiences are held under the auspices of some level of the BSA, and that “Scouting” happens on them.
 As long as the den or pack campout is a designated Scouting event (it most certainly would be, unless they’re participating in some kind of unauthorized activity), then it would count toward the requirement.